 Speaking response: To respond, you'll speak into the microphone and your responses will be recorded.

-Test time: You have 17 minutes to complete the Speaking section.
+Test time: It should take about 16 minutes to complete the Speaking section.

 Scoring: Speaking tasks are scored based on the Speaking Scoring Guides (Rubrics) (PDF) by a combination of AI scoring and certified human raters.
 Raw scores are converted to a scaled section score of 0–30.